Lab: Exploiting path delimiters for web cache deception

 6. Right-click the request and select Send to Intruder.

 7. Go to the Intruder tab.
-Make sure the Sniper attack type is selected and add a payload position after /my-account as follows: /my-account§§abc.
+Make sure that Sniper attack is selected and add a payload position after /my-account as follows: /my-account§§abc.

-8. Go to the Payloads tab.
-Under Payload settings [Simple list], add a list of characters that may be used as delimiters.
+8. In the Payloads side panel, under Payload configuration, add a list of characters that may be used as delimiters.

 9. Under Payload encoding, deselect URL-encode these characters.